Hindustan Socialist Republican Association: Criticism

 The association's methods were diametrically opposite to that of Gandhi's nonviolent resistance movement.
 The revolutionaries and their methods were severely criticized by Gandhi.
 Responding to the attack on Lord Irwin's train, Gandhi wrote a harsh critique of the HSRA titled "The Cult of the Bomb" (Young India, 2 January 1929).
 In it, he declared that bomb-throwing was nothing but "froth coming to the surface in an agitated liquid".
 He condemned the HSRA and its actions as "cowards" and "dastardly".
 According to Gandhi, the HSRA's violent struggle had its hazards.
 The violence led to more reprisals and suffering.
 Also, it would turn inward as "it was an easy natural step" from "violence done to the foreign ruler" to "violence to our own people".
 The HSRA responded to this criticism with its own manifesto "The Philosophy of the Bomb", in which they defended their violent methods as being complementary to Gandhi's non-violent methods.

 Prominent members

-Final time and Dissolution
+End time and Dissolution

 After the death of Bhagat Singh and Chandra Shekhar Azad, another associate Udham Singh operated the HSRA from London.
 HSRA was dissolved in 1940 when Udham was hanged.